 Igor learned to coach directly from his father and has absorbed the coaching style that has consistently produced successful players and teams.
 Following his father’s philosophy of “fully invest yourself in a player’s development”, he works to ensure that all players he is coaching are constantly developing as soccer players while enjoying their time on the field.
 Igor is directly involved in the development of all FC Mirage players.

 In addition to coaching soccer, Igor gained experience in managing small to groups of up to 500 people, by working as a lead facilitator for corporate team bonding programs; programs focus on encouraging and strengthening teamwork between individuals and departments within a business/corporation inclusive of overseas members.
 He has designed and lead team building programs throughout the U.S. and Canada, for clients such as Google, Coca-Cola, McDonalds, and many more.

-Igor has also maintained a career in music by playing in his own band.
+Igor has also maintained a career in music by playing in/managing a heavy metal band.
 Developing from playing in front of mirrors and basements to touring internationally and being a professionally endorsed artist, he understands how hours of deliberate practice and struggling to overcome frustration parallels the requirement for a young player to work on their skills to improve; focused attention to detail will lead to positive results.
 The coordination with and integration of band members parallels working with the ever-flowing components of a team and a club, and this experience gives him a better understanding of holistic development in players.